TN8: La Rock 22

-Juan Carlos Ortega started UHF channel 22 on December 23, 2015, assigned to another company he controls, Difuso Comunicaciones.
-The channel was sanctioned on July 17, 2020, by the United States Department of Treasury, owing to such sanctions, advertising slots on the channel stopped.
-At the time of the sanctions, much of the programming consisted of US imports.
-Juan Carlos Ortega subsequently renamed the channel to Rock FM (after the radio station) and switched its to predominantly rock music videos to evade the sanctions.
-The channel was taken off the air on July 29, 2020, from cable operators.
-At an unspecified date, the channel resumed operating under its current name, La Rock 22.
-The channel is alongside TN8 engaged in the promotion of events like Rock City (2021), with support from the government platform Nicaragua Emprende.
+Juan Carlos Ortega launched UHF Channel 22 on 23 December 2015.
+The station was assigned to Difuso Comunicaciones, another company under his control.
+On 17 July 2020, the channel was sanctioned by the United States Department of Treasury.
+Following sanctions, advertising on the channel stopped.

+At the time the sanctions were imposed, much of the channel's programming consisted of US imports.
+Ortega subsequently renamed the station Rock FM — after the radio station of the same name— and switched its programming to predominantly rock music videos, reportedly to evade the sanctions.

+On 29 July 2020, the channel was taken off the air.
+At an unspecified later date, it resumed broadcasting under its current name, La Rock 22.
+The station, alongside TN8, has promoted events like Rock City (2021) with support from the government platform Nicaragua Emprende.

 Controversies

 Zeta Gas affair

-In July 1998, Mexican oil company Zeta Gas sued the channel due to its airing of a 60 Minutes report about Zeta Gas' ties to drug traffickers.
+In July 1998, Mexican oil company Zeta Gas filed a lawsuit against the channel after it aired a 60 Minutes report concerning alleged ties between Zeta Gas and drug traffickers.

 Under the Juan Carlos administration

-In September 2020, Juan Carlos Ortega Murillo tweeted about a situation involving the buying of the Dragon Ball and Saint Seiya anime franchise to the channel that took place in 2011.
-Toei Animation offered them first-run prices, but Juan Carlos said that Canal 12 had aired the former before, and hadn't paid for the rights.
+In September 2020, Juan Carlos Ortega Murillo commented on Twitter about negotiations that had taken place in 2011 to acquire the anime franchises Dragon Ball and Saint Seiya for the channel.
+According to Ortega, Toei Animation offered TN8 first-run prices, but he alleged that Canal 12 had previously broadcast the series without paying for their rights.